gallofeliz/js-libs/src/scheduler/README.md

 - [ ] Ability to precise logger in addSchedule with a merge metadata to use it with schedulerMetadata?
 - [ ] Separate Schedule and Scheduler (one/multi)
 - [ ] Add Events (including on error), remove logs or in debug and optional

+This is not a tasker.
+To handle complex job management, see @gallofeliz/tasker

 ```typescript
 import { Scheduler } from '@gallofeliz/scheduler'